algoristic/blog-articles/archive/from-xml-to-java/en.md

 ### Testing

 To approve our project is working I added two basic tests.
 The first: unmarshalling an existing XML to an object and checking some of its properties on a random basis.
 The second: constructing the same structure as object, write it to and XML file, re-reading that file and re-checking its properties.
-To make this a little shorter I will just link the tests on my [GitHub](place-link-here-when-article-is-moved-to-archive).
+To make this a little shorter I will just link the tests [here on my GitHub](https://github.com/algoristic/blog-articles/tree/master/archive/from-xml-to-java/src/test/java/de/algoristic/tutorials/xml).

 ### Summary
 To be honest: this isn't the hot stuff.
 E. g. when you handle information of type date like in this tutorial you will have to handle the class `XMLGregorianCalendar`, which is a _very_ old 'Date' implementation and there are much better alternatives today. **But** this stuff is rock-solid and when you have to maintain and/or update an older Java application it will help you saving much time!